Frequently Asked Questions

 According to The American Watercolor Society, a watercolor is any water-based media on paper, unvarnished, under glass .
 A Transparent Watercolor contains only transparent watercolors.

-And a 2" Flat #798 Glaze Brush And of smaller work I like the $10 assortment package of "Art Loft' Brushes at Michaels
+And a 2" Flat #798 Glaze Brush And of smaller works, Mort liked the $10 assortment package of "Art Loft' Brushes at Michaels

-I start my larger paintings with a 2" Mongoose Bristol Flat Brush and then use a 2" Lowe Cornell Flat glaze brush
+Mort started larger paintings with a 2" Mongoose Bristol Flat Brush and then used a 2" Lowe Cornell Flat glaze brush

-What papers and surfaces do I use for watercolor painting?
+What papers and surfaces did Mort use for watercolor painting?

-I use Arches 140# cold press for most of my small paintings and 300# for full sheets.
-I also use different acid free illustration boards depending on the painting I am doing.
+Mort used Arches 140# cold press for most of his small paintings and 300# for full sheets.
+Mort also used different acid free illustration boards depending on the painting.

-What are the initials that I sometimes use following my signature on an original painting?
+What are the initials that Mort sometimes used following his signature on an original painting?

 They represent the different Art Societies I belong to as a signature member.